 There are many factors to contemplate when considering a divorce.
-Our divorce tips will help you be aware of the impact a divorce will have on you, your children, finances, taxes, insurance and property.
+At J&G Law, we will help you navigate change with compassion.
+We prepared these divorce tips to help you understand some key factors that need to be considered as you start the divorce process.
+These divorce tips will help you be aware of the impact a divorce will have on you, your children, finances, taxes, insurance, and property.

-Here are some key factors to consider before filing for divorce:
+Here are some key factors to consider as you start the divorce process:

 How well will you and your spouse work together to dissolve your marriage and divide the marital estate?
 Are you on the same page regarding custody of and access to the children, and the payment of child support?
 Is there a power imbalance that could result in a lopsided resolution?
 These factors, amongst many others, will determine which option works best for your situation.